Gorham, Maine: History

 In 1803, Gorham Academy was founded.
 Designed by Samuel Elder, the Federal style Gorham Academy Building was erected in 1806.
 The institution would evolve into Western Maine Normal School, and later Gorham State Teachers College.
 Today, it is the University of Southern Maine at Gorham.

-Gorham currently has a much smaller industrial infrastructure than it did in the earlier years.
-The majority of Gorham's industry is based along the border with Westbrook, and many of the mills that formerly existed along the Presumpscot River are now under water, flooded with the construction of the Dundee Dam.
+Gorham currently has a much smaller industrial infrastructure than it did in earlier years.
+The majority of Gorham's industry is based along its border with Westbrook, and many of the mills that formerly existed along the Presumpscot River are now underwater, flooded with the construction of the Dundee Dam.
 In recent decades Gorham has increased in popularity as a bedroom community of Portland.
 Its residents and town officials have been confronted with various issues related to managing suburban growth in a historically rural town.
 Today, Gorham has grown from a small village to a flourishing town.
 Its popularity has attracted many new housing developments and businesses.
-Positioned near Sebago Lake, Gorham also offers a plethora of recreational activities such as trails for hiking and the river for kayaking, canoeing and swimming.
+Positioned near Sebago Lake, Gorham also offers a plethora of recreational activities such as trails for hiking and a river for kayaking, canoeing and swimming.